eLEAF-Github/WAPORACT/README.md

 - statistics functions for analysis
 - basic plotting functions for visualisation
 - basic tutorials
 - PAI pipeline example

+#### 0.2 2022/2/15

+- improved install instructions including a pdf copy, see wiki for detailed view
+- new install .txt file replacing .yml file creating an up to date and stable env
+- added missing screenshots to the wiki

 ## In Development

 - review and release of first pipeline notebook for pai's
-- screenshots to support installation wiki
 - addition of visualisations to the wapor_pai.py pipeline
 - functions to create static maps in plots.py
 - complex statistical analysis tutorial for waporact basics tutorials